theospira/reviewer_comments_conversion/README.md

 3. **Done?**: Indicates whether the comment has been addressed, needs returning to by the lead author, or requires input from co-authors.
 4. **Response**: Contains the authors' response to the comment.

-The script is based on the unique format of the received reviews and can be adapted as needed.
+**The script is based on the unique format of the received reviews and can be adapted as needed.**

+NB: we added the columns "Done" and "Response" to the spreadsheet manually, which included some conditional formatting.
+These rules were accounted for in the following conversion from spreadsheet to word doc.

 ### Excel Spreadsheet to Word Document